 Growing up my mom loved the Caramel Twix.
 I always, always wanted the peanut butter ones.
 They didn’t show up often but when they did?
 Oh my.
 I’d eat off the peanut butter and then eat the shortbread cookie.
 (Are you surprised?)

-The filling is a mixture of cream cheese, sugar, whipped topping, and peanut butter.
-It’s rich.
-And fluffy.
-And it’s WOW.
+The filling is a a no bake peanut butter cheesecake made of cream cheese, sugar, whipped topping, and peanut butter.
+It’s rich and fluffy and SO creamy.

-I used low-fat cream cheese (as I usually do), Cool Whip Free (the fat-free kind), and Skippy Naturals Peanut Butter (the peanut butter I always use for every recipe).
+I used low-fat cream cheese (as I usually do), Cool Whip Free (the fat-free kind), and Skippy Naturals Peanut Butter.
 You can use your favorites: regular cream cheese, sugar-free, regular, or Cool Whip Lite, or a regular peanut butter.

 The hardest part about making this pie is waiting the at least 4 hours before you cut it.
 It’s worth the wait, believe me.
 This pie is silky smooth, rich, and it tastes like a Peanut Butter Twix.